She stumbled to the gate, her soul broken and tattered. Her hands grasped for the gate as her knees collapsed, smacking the ground.

 “Because you’re behind enemy lines.
 The world hates you as it hated me (Jn.
 15:18).
 The enemy wants to steal, kill and destroy (Jn.
 10:10).
 He wants to steal your affection and devotion for me.”

 “How do I fight it?
-Sometimes it all feels too overwhelming.
+Sometimes it all feels too hard.
 So many things are not what they should be, and if I am honest, I am not who I want to be.”

 “Who do you want to be?”